 Mikel Wintermantel is a nationally recognized Copley Master artist and unwavering supporter of the regional arts scene.
 He was also a local businessman in partnership with his brothers at Studio 4 East Screenprinting for over 40 years.
 He has been an integral part of the Arts Council since its inception.
 After the Olean Arts Association dissolved in the early 80's, Wintermantel held informal meetings with area artists and musicians in his studio on a monthly basis for years.
-He is driven to build the Tri-County Arts Council into the thriving, vibrant community of creatives it has all the potential to be.
+He is driven to build the Tri-County Arts Council into the thriving, vibrant community of creatives across the southern tier of NYS.
 His work and CV can be seen here: www.mikelwintermantel.com

 Nemophilist : \Ne*moph"i*list\, n.
 One who is fond of forest or forest scenery; a haunter of the woods.
 Sean Huntington grew up in Derrick City Pennsylvania just outside the Allegheny National Forest.
 Being surrounded by woodlands in an unpopulated area caused an initial lack of social skills but created an intense interest in the natural world.
 He maintains a studio in Western New York state where he does his best impression of a big and tall version of Bob Ross .
 Most days Sean can be found there, unless on the road to one of many art festivals around the United States.